KRMcDonald/KRMcDonald/README.md

 Hi all, I'm Kyla McDonald and I'm a Data Analyst and Process Engineer.
 I've worked extensively with Power BI, Excel, SQL, and JMP.
 I'm currently focused on improving my SQL and learning Python.
-This GitHub profile contains my data/programming portfolio.
+This is my data/programming portfolio.

 You can find my LinkedIn [here](https://www.linkedin.com/in/kylamcdonald/).
 I've also got some larger video files of my graphical projects on [Youtube](https://www.youtube.com/@krmcdonald14).